 - Meeting rooms at the Bar Center for depositions.
 Call 630-653-7779 for availability and rental information.

-- The lawyers-only William E. Hooper Attorney Resource Center on the 3rd floor of the Judicial Center with WiFi access, wireless printer, coatroom and free coffee.
+- The lawyers-only William E. Hooper Attorney Resource Center (ARC) on the 3rd floor of the Judicial Center with WiFi access, printer, coatroom, e-filing station and free coffee.

-- Award-winning Driver Improvement School, fee dispute arbitration, sale of Local Rules of 18th Judicial Circuit, Real Estate contracts, court security passes, mailing labels and attorney diaries.
+- Award-winning Driver Improvement School, fee dispute arbitration, sale of Local Rules of 18th Judicial Circuit, court security passes, mailing label lists and attorney diaries.
 Visit the DCBA Store or call the office for more information.

 Our Purposes and Duties: